hetzneronline/community-content/tutorials/install-apache-guacamole/install-apache-guacamole/en.md

 ![image of configuration page](images/Screenshot_cloudronio-acount-setup.png)

-Once you have done this, you can access the App Store.
+Once you did this, you can access the App Store.
 Search "guacamole" in the search bar at the top.
 Click on the entry, scroll down and click `Install`.

 In the next window, enter the subdomain on which you want to access your Guacamole instance (type `guac` if you want to access the domain `guac.example.com`).